Location: Scotland, UK

 Model: Tiderace Xceed XS

-The Tiderace Xceed XS (extra-small) is finding a niche in the sea kayak market as a quality choice for smaller paddlers looking for performance, fit and comfort.
+The Tiderace Xceed XS is finding a niche in the sea kayak market as a quality choice for smaller paddlers looking for performance, fit and comfort.

-As paddlers we are all physically unique in our size, the flexibility of our knees and hips, the size of our feet and shoes, height to weight ratio, also where we store fat and muscle.
-For paddlers who fall within the more typical weight and height ranges for men and women there is a wider range of sea kayaks to choose from across the brands.
-For smaller paddlers, say under 65kg, there’s less choice, and there are some well-established models that suit smaller people.
-Sometimes, adding padding at the hips and sometimes ballast can be useful, but nothing beats the volume and dimensions of the kayak matching the paddler from the off.
+Of course, due to many factors such as the flexibility of our knees and hips, the size of our feet and shoes, height to weight ratio, where we store fat and muscle, we all differ in what we find comfortable.
+In general, the more standard-sized paddlers have a wider range of sea kayaks to choose from across the brands.
+For smaller paddlers, say under 65kg, there’s less choice.
+Having said that, there are some well-established sea kayak models that suit smaller people.
+Sometimes adding padding at the hips and sometimes ballast can be useful, but nothing beats the volume and dimensions of the kayak matching the paddler right from the off.

 Size and volume